Sour Cream Cookies Recipe

 If you are a cookie lover be sure to try these easy brownie mix cookies.

-- They have a simple vanilla flavor but can be easily adjusted to add different flavors like lemon, orange and almond.
+- They have a simple vanilla flavor but can be easily adjusted to add different flavors like lemon, orange, and almond.

-Sour cream – This not so secret ingredient makes the cookie soft and oh so delicious.
+- Sour cream – This not so secret ingredient makes the cookie soft and so delicious.
 I recommend using the full fat sour cream instead of the light version to ensure you get the delicious creamy texture and flavor.

 Find the full, printable recipe and ingredients below.